DALL-E image generator

 These limitations and risks broadly reflect those published by OpenAI upon DALL-E's launch and DALLE-2 upgrade.

-Given the variety and nature of the risks of DALL-E, and its potential negative impacts, OpenAI's decision to restrict user access to DALL-E has mostly been welcomed, even if some users complain that Stable Diffusion and other similar image generation tools are open to everyone and can be used with few, if any, restrictions.
+Given the variety and nature of the risks of DALL-E, and its potential negative impacts, OpenAI's decision to restrict user access to DALL-E has mostly been welcomed, even if some users complain that Stable Diffusion, Midjourney and other image generation tools are open to everyone and can be used with few, if any, restrictions.

 Operator: OpenAI; Microsoft